Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 		  will tend to have reset gates that are frequently active, but those that capture longer-term dependencies will have update gates that are mostly active.
 ### Batch Normalisation

-**Paper:** Batch Normalisation, following Sergey Ioffe et al. 2015 {{< pdflink "https://arxiv.org/pdf/1502.03167.pdf" "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift" >}}
+*Paper: [[Batch Normalisation]], following Sergey Ioffe et al. 2015 {{< pdflink "https://arxiv.org/pdf/1502.03167.pdf" "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift" >}}*

 **The problem**